 By the way, they didn’t seem to mind it at all.
-Most don’t love being picked up (especially the meat birds, whom I’ve purposefully not handled), so that was the worst part for them.
+Most don’t love being picked up, so that was the worst part for them.
 I don’t know if they realized I was helping them, or if it was just that they were getting used to me picking them up, but each day they seemed to get much better about being held for the five seconds that this took.

 And don’t hesitate to spray some on yourself too!

 I feel like all of this vanilla gnat protection has really catapulted me into the status of crazy chicken lady.